Arturo Gatti

+Amateur career

+Growing up in Canada, Gatti had a decorated amateur career, winning two national junior championships as well as three Canadian Golden Gloves tournaments in three different weight categories.
+In 1986, he qualified for the International Youth Tournament but lost to Irish representative Wayne McCulloch.
+In 1990, Gatti joined the Canadian national team.
+That October, he competed in the World Youth Championship in Lima but was eliminated in the first round by a boxer from Puerto Rico.
+He finished his amateur career with a record of 86–14.

 Professional career

 Arturo Gatti was a member of the Canadian National team, and was training to represent Canada at the 1992 Summer Games, but in 1991, at age 19, he decided to turn pro instead.
 He began boxing professionally on the night of June 10, 1991, with a third-round knockout of Jose Gonzalez in Secaucus, New Jersey.
 He went undefeated for six bouts before losing to King Solomon by split decision in six rounds on November 17, 1992.

-His next fight, on March 24, 1993, was his first fight abroad, where he visited Amsterdam, Netherlands and knocked out Plawen Goutchev in round one.
+His next fight, on March 24, 1993, was his first fight abroad, where he visited Amsterdam, Netherlands, and knocked out Plawen Goutchev in round one.

 In 1994, he beat Leon Bostic, and followed through with a Round 1 knockout over Pete Taliaferro to win the USBA super featherweight title.
 He retained the title against Richard Salazar and former world champion Jose Sanabria.

 Signing with HBO

 On December 15, 1995, Gatti challenged the IBF super featherweight Champion Tracy Harris Patterson, Floyd Patterson's adoptive son.
-Gatti became world champion when he narrowly outpointed Patterson (scoring: 116–111, 115–112, 114–113) and signed a multi-fight deal with HBO to fight on HBO Boxing.
+Gatti became world champion when he outpointed Patterson (scoring: 116–111, 115–112, 114–113) and signed a multi-fight deal with HBO to fight on HBO Boxing.

 He only had two fights in 1996, once defending his world title.
-His title defense, at Madison Square Garden against Dominican Wilson Rodriguez was the first of three Gatti fights in a row to be named a candidate for "Fight of the Year" by Ring Magazine.
+His title defense, at Madison Square Garden against Dominican Wilson Rodriguez was the first of three Gatti fights in a row to be named a candidate for "Fight of the Year" by The Ring.
 Dropped in round two and with his right eye closing fast, Gatti knocked Rodriguez down in round five with a left hook to the body, before finishing him off in round six to retain the title.

 In 1997, he again won a points victory over Patterson, but this time by a larger margin (118–108, 117–109, 116–110).
 He then scored a technical knockout over former world champion Calvin Grove in the seventh round of a non-title affair.
-Then came his defense against former world champion Gabriel Ruelas, which was also named "Fight of the Year" by Ring Magazine.
+Then came his defense against former world champion Gabriel Ruelas, which was also named "Fight of the Year" by The Ring.
 Rocked by a left uppercut in the fourth, Gatti absorbed more than 15 consecutive punches before being saved by the bell.
 In the fifth, with Ruelas again the aggressor and looking close to victory, Gatti connected with a left hook that lifted Ruelas off the canvas and resulted in the knock out.
+His knockout over Ruelas was later awarded The Ring Knockout of the Year.